-The set values VSEL and CSEL are generated from the reference voltage VREF, using potentiometers for each.
+The set values PSEL and CSEL are generated from, for example, the reference voltage VREF using potentiometers for each.
 Hence the power supply can selectively work in current limiting or power limiting mode.
 According to the specification of max.
-5 mA load for the VREF output, potentiometers of at least 10 k Ω must be used.
+5 mA for the VREF output, potentiometers of at least 10 k Ω must be used.

-The power set value PSEL is always tied to VREF and will thus be permanently 100%.
+The voltage set value VSEL is to VREF and will thus be permanently 100%.